ando-shah/swarm/README.md

 This is a local build, also known as a development build, in spatialOS.

-If you're on Windows, use the Improbable drop down menu within Unity to run these functions, and if you're on Mac, use command line on terminal.
+If you're on Windows, use the Improbable drop down menu within the Unity Editor to run these functions, and if you're on Mac, use command line on terminal.
 In fact, as of the date of writing this, if you dont follow the above convention, you _may_ run into strange compile errors.
 <br />

 *Mac*: